rutgerklamer/ProgrammingChallenges/Fibonacci_Sequence/README.md

 # Fibonacci sequence
 The famous Fibonacci sequence

-To build follow these steps
+Compiling on Linux/Windows/Mac OS X
-- Use g++ main.cpp
+  - g++ main.cpp

-Or
-- Paste source into your favorite IDE
+  - Paste the source into your favorite IDE

-Or
-- Use your own preferred way of compiling
+  - Use another preferred way of compiling